-From his jaw-dropping numbers at the plate to his postseason pitching prowess, Ruth provided plenty of material to choose from over his 22-year career.
-Thus, it was no easy task to narrow down a list of his most impressive stats.
+From his jaw-dropping numbers at the plate to his postseason pitching prowess, Ruth authored no shortage of amazing feats over his 22-year career.
+Thus, it's no easy task to narrow down a list of his most impressive stats.
 But let's give it a shot.
-As we celebrate Ruth's birthday, let's take a closer look at the ones that ultimately made the cut.
+As we celebrate Ruth's birthday, let's take a look at 10 statistics from his illustrious career that stand the test of time.

-2. Thus, it comes as no surprise that Ruth is the all-time leader in slugging percentage (.690), considering the fact he slugged at least .700 in nine seasons.
+2. Thus, it comes as no surprise that Ruth is the all-time leader in slugging percentage (.690), having slugged at least .700 in nine seasons.
 To put that in perspective, no other player topped that mark more than five times throughout an entire career, while the King of Crash did so five times over a six-year span from 1926-31.
 Currently, nobody since Bonds in 2004 has slugged .700 in a qualifying season.

 3. Ruth also finished with at least a 210 OPS+ -- a metric that accounts for both ballpark and league affects -- in nine seasons, more than double the amount of any other player.
-In fact, all other AL/NL players in the Modern Era (since 1900) have accounted for only 15 such seasons combined.
+In fact, all other AL/NL players in the Modern Era (since 1900) have accounted for only 16 such seasons combined.
 That includes Juan Soto's 218 OPS+, which he produced over a 47-game sample during the shortened 2020 season.

-4. Ruth led the Majors in slugging percentage and OPS 13 times, home runs 12 times and walks 11 times.
-He also led the league in runs scored eight times and RBIs five times.
+4. Ruth led both the AL and NL in slugging percentage and OPS 13 times, home runs 12 times and walks 11 times.
+He also led in runs scored eight times and RBIs five times.

 5. Ruth also finished six campaigns with at least 135 RBIs and 135 walks, which matches the number of 135-RBI, 135-walk seasons by all other players combined.

-7. Ruth racked up a 0.87 ERA over 31 career postseason innings, which ranks sixth all-time among pitchers with at least 20 innings of postseason experience.
+7. Ruth racked up a 0.87 ERA over 31 career postseason innings, which ranks fourth all-time among pitchers with at least 30 innings of postseason experience.
 That included a 29 2/3-inning World Series scoreless streak that held up as a Fall Classic record until 1961, when fellow Hall of Famer Whitey Ford surpassed Ruth's mark.

-8. Ruth's best pitching performance came in 1916, when he struck out 170 batters without allowing a single home run.
-That remains a Red Sox franchise record for the most strikeouts in any season without surrendering a homer and ranks as the fifth-most overall.
+8. Ruth's best pitching performance came in 1916, when he struck out 170 batters without allowing a home run.
+That remains a Red Sox franchise record for the most strikeouts in any season without surrendering a homer and ranks as the fifth-most overall in AL/NL history.
 Only Rube Waddell (232 strikeouts), Walter Johnson (228), Jack Coombs (224) and Frank Smith (171) tallied more whiffs without serving up a long ball.

 9. Ruth is the only player in Major League history to have both pitched a shutout and recorded a multihomer game in the World Series.
 Along with tossing a shutout against the Cubs in Game 1 of the 1918 World Series, Ruth turned in four multihomer efforts in the Fall Classic, including a pair of three-homer games.